Event-type Ontology in Multiple Languages

 For other languages, standard parallel corpora have to be used with automatic alignment techniques to preselect words that are possibly evoking the existing classes, and then the usual manual annotation (i.e., entry expansion) process begins, supported by various analytical and annotation tools.

 The resulting resource will be always freely available for academic purposes through the LINDAT/CLARIAH-CZ Research Infrastructure repository and online services, including a web/based browsing and search tool.
+The central repository of the source code developed under the SynSemClass project can be found at GitHub.
 It is also linked back to the Unified Verb Index available at the University of Colorado Boulder.

 The project uses (and links back to) the following lexical resources:

-Prof. Georg Rehm, Ph.D., (2021) of DFKI Berlin, is the Co-PI of the Humane AI Net microproject META/O/NLU which adds the German language.
+• Prof. Georg Rehm, Ph.D. is the Co-PI of the Humane AI Net microproject META/O/NLU which adds the German language.

-PhDr.
-Kateřina Rysová, Ph.D.
-(2021-2022) is co-leading and coordinating the linguistic specification and annotation effort for German
+• PhDr.
+Kateřina Rysová, Ph.D. is co-leading and coordinating the German part.

 Annotators